[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 Reduction of employment income deduction amount

-a salary income of 8.5 million yen or less , the income deduction amount will be reduced by 100,000 yen
+For those with an annual salary of 8.5 million yen or less , the amount of income tax deduction will be reduced by 100,000 yen

 If the deduction amount is reduced, I think taxes will increase